International Arts & Culture

-This is a three-dimensional project which is made up of the following components:
+This is a four-dimensional project which is made up of the following components:

 Teaching music in schools is a costly exercise.
 Teachers need to be qualified (reading music), instruments are expensive and a number of instruments require one-on-one tuition.
 It can take years for budding musicians to become fairly accomplished.
 This in itself excludes many children, especially in the rural areas.
 Yet music remains inextricably linked to culture and should form part of a child’s holistic education.
 As such, Education Africa has embarked on the establishment of Marimba Hubs.
 The Marimba is a uniquely African instrument that can be incorporated into curriculae with relative ease.

 The marimba is the instrument of choice as Education Africa’s music specialist has developed a unique teaching methodology that requires no prior knowledge of music, allowing all children and teachers to learn a piece of marimba music in three parts within 40 minutes.
 For trainers that do not read music, memory joggers are developed – this is graphic notation for music illiterate persons.
 The use of dummy keyboards allows for trainers to reach far more children than just the number which is dictated by the number of marimbas available.
 A class of 30 children can be taught a piece simultaneously.
 In addition to this, the marimba is a robust, low maintenance, portable instrument that does not need electricity to operate!

 The establishment of Marimba Hubs creates job opportunities as a number of potential marimba facilitators are trained in each hub of which several will be chosen to train learners from the surrounding community in the art of playing marimbas.
 Our National project co-ordinator, Joan Lithgow and her capable team, identify and visit target communities, conduct teacher workshops, obtain sponsorship for the provision of instruments and equipment, and undertake regular follow-up visits to these communities to ensure that the objectives for the project are met.